ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 There are many clever ways to build technologies on low-resource languages that allow researchers to circumvent the data scarcity problem.
-They usually involve taking advantage of a high-resource language (or domain), and transferring its capacity to a low-resource one.
-The table below outlines different approaches for low-resource NLP:
+They usually involve taking advantage of a high-resource language, and transferring its capacity to a low-resource one.
+The table below outlines different approaches for low-resource
+NLP:

 | Approach                        | Data*  | Prerequisites                                                                                                | Description                                                                               |